ClausKinz/CommonIAB/README.md

 - You have registered the plugin properly in `config.xml`.

 If you still cannot get something to work:
-- Make the simplest test program you can to demonstrate the issue, including the following characteristics:
-  - it completely self-contained, i.e. it is using no extra libraries beyond cordova & CommonIABPlugin.js;
+- Make the simplest test program you can to demonstrate the issue, including completely self-contained, i.e. it is using no extra libraries beyond cordova & CommonIABPlugin.js;

 Then you can post the issue to the [raise a new issue](https://github.com/ClausKinz/CommonIAB/issues/new).